• Home

 Airline entertainment has come a long way.
 Most likely on a long-haul flight, you will have a personal TV where you can catch up on your latest shows, or watch a new movie.

 However, getting all that screen time always tires out my eyes.
-I like to listen to some entertainment instead of watching.
-I download my podcasts and an audiobook before I board the plane so they are already downloaded.
+I like to listen to some entertainment instead of watching for some duration of the flight.

-5. Noise Cancelling Headphones
+5. Pack Noise Cancelling Headphones

 Travel Essentials

 I can’t believe I traveled so long without noise-canceling headphones.
 I tried them once on a plane and now can’t travel without them.
 The noise-canceling headphones cancel out the loud plane noise and you can actually hear your entertainment with clarity without raising up the volume.
-I also can fall asleep easier with the headphones on.

 6. Bring Snacks

-When flying on a long-haul flight, the airline will provide you one or two meals depending on the length of the flight.
+When flying on a long-haul flight, the airline will provide one or two meals depending on the length of the flight.
 Typically you will receive one meal shortly after take-off and one just before you reach your destination.
 This way, if you want to sleep during the flight you won’t miss your meal.

 However, it is always best to pack some of your favorite snacks just in case you don’t like the food provided or get hungry outside of the meal service times.

 The biggest tip when packing snacks is to bring things that are odorless!
 This is a courtesy to everyone on the plane.
-Even though your garlic grilled salami sandwich smells good to you, the whole plane won’t be thrilled.
+Even though your garlic-grilled salami sandwich smells good to you, the whole plane won’t be thrilled.

 Here are some of my favorite healthy snacks to pack on a long-haul flight: